🗓️Patient No-Show/Late Cancellation Policy & Templates

 Berry Street–Sourced Patients: A one-time refund may be issued for no-show or late cancellation fees after the patient attends their rescheduled appointment.

 Provider-Sourced Patients: Refunds are not managed by Berry Street.
 If you choose to refund, you will not be compensated.
+We do not offer a one time courtesy waiver for provider sourced patients.

 No automatic waivers: Fees are not waived for rescheduling alone; patients must attend the new appointment and contact [email protected] to request a refund.